Meithal/ccson/README.md

 `100000` to `1e5`, `-0` replaced by `0`, and so on.
-But considered that the RFC mentions nothing about that matter, and that ambiguous cases such as `100` and `1e2` exist, we keep digits exactly how they are input.
+But considered that the RFC mentions nothing about that matter, and that ambiguous cases such as `100` and `1e2` exist, we keep digits exactly how they are entered.

 If you keep those limitations in mind, you may use `minified_string()` + `strcmp()` to compare two